dvingerh/PyInstaLive/README.md

 Make sure there is a configuration file called ``pyinstalive.ini`` in the directory you want to run PyInstaLive from.

-You can run ```pyinstalive -c``` to automatically generate a default configuration file if one is not present.
+PyInstaLive will automatically generate a default configuration file for you to edit if one is not present already.

 Here is an example of a valid configuration file:
 ```ini